krogerco/CombineExtensions-iOS/Sources/CombineExtensions/Documentation.docc/CombineExtensions.md

 # ``CombineExtensions``

-CombineExtensions provides convieneice functions to Combine to make working with UIKit much easier.
+CombineExtensions provides convenience functions to Combine to make working with UIKit much easier.

 ## Topics